-In view of these findings E. W. Zimmerman, of the organic chemistry section, prepared inks of various formulas, until finally an ink was found that caused practically no loss of folding endurance of papers inked with it.
-This ink was prepared with ammonium-oxyferri-gallate according to the method of Silbermann and Ozorovitz.
-58 The solution used had the same concentration as that of the standard Government writing ink.
-The writing qualities of this ink were satisfactory as was its lack of sedimentation on standing. some further study of its use is desirable, it appears to offer considerable promise for use in documents that are to be retained a great number of years.
+In view of these findings E. W. Zimmerman, of the Organic Chemistry Section, prepared inks of various formulas, until finally an ink was found that caused practically no loss of folding endurance of papers inked with it.
+This ink was prepared with ammonium ammoniumoxyferrigallate according to the method of Silbermann and Ozorovitz.67 The solution used had the same concentration of The writing iron as that of the standard Government writing ink. qualities of this ink were satisfactory, as was also its lack of sedimentation on standing.
+While some further study of its use is desirable, it appears to offer considerable promise for use in documents that are to be retained a great number of years.68